rabbitmq/rabbitmq-website/docs/upgrade.md

 and RabbitMQ core team's own experience with it.

-A node in maintenance mode is expected to be shut down, upgraded or reconfigured, and restarted in a short period of time (say, 5-30 minutes).
-Nodes are not expected to be running in this mode for long periods of time.
+A node in maintenance mode is expected to be shut down, upgraded or reconfigured, and restarted in a short time window (say, 5-30 minutes).
+Nodes are not expected to be running in this mode permanently or for long periods of time.

 ### Revive a Node from Maintenance Mode